 are you a candidate?

-If you’ve had or are going to have one or both breasts removed as part of breast cancer treatment or prevention, you may be a candidate for the Resensation surgical technique if you choose free-flap reconstruction.
-You may even choose to revise a previous implant surgery with a free-flap reconstruction paired with Resensation.
+If you’ve had or are going to have one or both breasts removed as part of breast cancer treatment or prevention, you may be a candidate for the Resensation surgical technique.
+You may even choose to revise a previous implant surgery paired with Resensation.
 To discuss your options and find a surgeon who offers breast neurotization using the Resensation surgical technique, visit the Resensation surgeon locator today.

 2 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6170022/